ncsa/Delta_doc/docs/source/architecture.rst

 Network
 ------------
-Delta is connected to the NPCF core router & exit infrastructure via two 100Gbps connections, NCSA's 400Gbps+ of WAN connectivity carry traffic to/from users on an optimal peering.
+Delta is connected to the NPCF core router and exit infrastructure via two 100Gbps connections, NCSA's 400Gbps+ of WAN connectivity carry traffic to/from users on an optimal peering.